SummerSlam (2000): Aftermath

 The feud between the Hardy Boyz and Edge and Christian over the WWF Tag Team Championship continued after SummerSlam.
 On the Raw is War edition after SummerSlam, the Hardy Boyz and Edge and Christian brawled throughout the night on different occasions.
 On the September 11 edition of Raw is War, The Hardy Boyz defeated the Dudley Boyz in a tag team match to become the number one contenders for the WWF Tag Team Championship.
 The following week on SmackDown!, Commissioner Foley announced a Steel Cage match for the WWF Tag Team Championship at Unforgiven, between the teams of Edge and Christian and the Hardy Boyz.
 At Unforgiven, The Hardy Boyz escaped the Steel Cage to win the match and the WWF Tag Team Championship.
 After the Dudley Boyz were unable to win the number one contender's match, they were involved in a short-lived feud with the A.P.A, as the Dudley Boyz defeated the A.P.A on the September 4 edition of Raw is War.
-The defeat led to the A.P.A challenging the Dudley Boyz into a Bar Room Brawl, which ended in a no contest.
-After the match, The Dudley Boyz and the A.P.A united as they drank beer and attacked Kai En Tai.
+The defeat led to the A.P.A challenging the Dudley Boyz to a Bar Room Brawl, which ended in a no contest.
+After the match, the Dudley Boyz and the A.P.A. united as they drank beer and attacked Kai En Tai.
 The Dudley Boyz then began a feud with the Right to Censor on the September 18 edition of Raw is War, where after losing a match to the Dudley Boyz, all four members of Right to Censor attacked them.
 The attack led to the A.P.A coming down to the ring to help the Dudley Boyz.
 On the September 21 edition of SmackDown!, Commissioner Foley announced an eight-man tag team match between the team of Right to Censor against the team of the Dudley Boyz and the A.P.A at Unforgiven.
 At Unforgiven, Right to Censor defeated the Dudley Boyz and the A.P.A.

+On the September 4 edition of Raw is War, Eddie Guerrero won the Intercontinental Championship from his storyline girlfriend Chyna in a triple-threat match involving Kurt Angle.
+Eddie stated the pinfall was him trying to revive Chyna.